dguest/analysisbase-docker/README.md

 SSH Keys
 --------

-By default the run script will pull your keys from `~/.ssh/id_rsa`.
+By default the run script will pull your keys from `~/.ssh/gitlab` or (if no such key exists) `~/.ssh/id_rsa`.
 If you want to generate a new key to use just for this container:

  - Open the [gitlab key entry forum](https://gitlab.cern.ch/profile/keys)
  - run `make-key.sh | pbcopy` and paste into the box there